 - Called flexible because they stretch and absorb the force of the crash.
 The barriers use a dual mechanism to slow down and divert excessive force away from the people inside the vehicles.

-- The Wire Rope Safety Barrier is made from normal steel.
+- The Flexible Safety Barrier is made from normal steel.
 The steel post is 4mm thick and has been galvanised to meet a 20-year design life.
 At ground surface, there is an addition steel stiffening plate to reduce bending of the post.

 - The ropes are 19mm 3x7 strand galvanised cable and are separated within the post by a plastic spacer, to ensure the ropes sit at the desired height when a vehicle impacts.